Let me set the stage for you.

-However, Turkish breakfasts are a thing of beauty and at no point in my entire time in Turkey did I have a better breakfast than my three days at the Marmara.
+However, Turkish breakfasts are a thing of beauty and at no point in my entire month in Turkey did I have a better breakfast than my three days at the Marmara.

 When I wasn’t sunning myself or gorging on breakfast, I was sampling wine.
 For research, you see.